PontiacGTX/LinqPlus/README.md

 # Credit
-I would like to thank to melak47's contribution for part of the debbugging and troubleshooting of this project.
+I would like to thank to melak47's contribution for part of the debugging and troubleshooting of this project.